-- The attempt to make computers more "intelligent" - The attempt to better understand human intelligence - Four Approaches: - Is it about thought ... - ... or action? - Oriented towards a human model (with all its defects) ... - ... or normative (how should a rational being think/act)?
+- The attempt to make computers more "intelligent" - The attempt to better understand human intelligence - Four approaches: - Is it about thought thinking... - ... or acting? - Oriented towards a human model (with all its defects) . . . - ... or normative (how should a rational being think/act)?